wilsonmar/wilsonmar.github.io/_posts/2011-04-07-san-francisco.md

 1. If you have the time, visit the <a target="_blank" href="https://goo.gl/maps/GMg5oVC8EswCZ2Yd8">Ferry Building</a> under the clock tower and "Port of San Franciso" sign to visit unique shops and eats (including dog treats and caviar).

+1. The Exploratorium (science museum) is not just for kids.

-1. Take a Muni streetcar to <a target="_blank" href="https://goo.gl/maps/stJvWWiLfaUzwWg96">Pier 39</a> to see and hear the resident <a target="_blank" href="https://goo.gl/maps/GWB7mYJK5SVUzWS46">sea lions</a> say "mine mine".
+1. Take a Muni streetcar to <a target="_blank" href="https://goo.gl/maps/stJvWWiLfaUzwWg96">Pier 39</a> to <a target="_blank" href="https://www.pier39.com/sealions/" title="webcam">see</a> and hear the <a target="_blank" href="https://goo.gl/maps/GWB7mYJK5SVUzWS46">icon resident sea lions</a> <a target="_blank" href="https://www.sftravel.com/article/everything-you-need-know-about-san-franciscos-sea-lions">(not seals)</a> say "mine mine".

 1. Order an Uber/Lyft or hire a tricycle to <a target="_blank" href="https://boudinbakery.com/location/boudin-bakery-bakers-hall/">Boudine's</a> (8am-9pm) for <a target="_blank" href="https://order.boudinbakery.com/menu/boudin-bakery-pier-39/products/34947045">New England-Style clam chowder in a sourdough bread bowl.
 Order online and add bacon</a>.

+1.  <a target="_blank" href="https://museemecanique.com/">Musée Mécanique</a> has old-school mechanical coin-operated games and oddities.
+Free to enter!

-1. Walk Westward along the marina.
-You can get a $35 windbreaker with "San Francisco" on it.
+1. Walk Westward along the marina, where every time I buy a $35 windbreaker with "San Francisco" on it.

 1. In Ghirardelli Square is the modern <a target="_blank" href="https://goo.gl/maps/zdJfguTamhiMvSoPA">Palette Tea House</a>, which serves Chinese dim sum with bay views.